doctrine/orm/docs/en/tutorials/getting-started.rst

     echo "Bug: ".$bug->getDescription()."\n";
     echo "Engineer: ".$bug->getEngineer()->getName()."\n";

-The output of the engineers name is fetched from the database!
+The output of the engineer’s name is fetched from the database!
 What is happening?

 Since we only retrieved the bug by primary key both the engineer and reporter are not immediately loaded from the database but are replaced by LazyLoading